adipatkare/amazon-clone/README.md

 # amazon-clone
-This is a amazon clone website for study purpose.
+This is an Amazon clone website for study purposes.
+Author - Aditya Patkare.